kumbulanit/t-sql/tech company/untitled/Module 5/Lab_Sorting_and_Filtering_Data_Answers.md

 -- Answer 1: Safe inventory value calculation
 SELECT
     ProductName,
-    UnitPrice,
+    BaseSalary,
     UnitsInStock,
-    COALESCE(UnitPrice, 0) AS SafePrice,
+    COALESCE(BaseSalary, 0) AS SafePrice,
     COALESCE(UnitsInStock, 0) AS SafeStock,
-    COALESCE(UnitPrice, 0) * COALESCE(UnitsInStock, 0) AS InventoryValue,
+    COALESCE(BaseSalary, 0) * COALESCE(UnitsInStock, 0) AS InventoryValue,
     CASE
-        WHEN UnitPrice IS NULL OR UnitsInStock IS NULL THEN 'Incomplete Data' ELSE 'Complete'
+        WHEN BaseSalary IS NULL OR UnitsInStock IS NULL THEN 'Incomplete Data' ELSE 'Complete'
-    END AS DataStatus
+    END AS DataIsActive
 FROM Products
 ORDER BY InventoryValue DESC;
 ```